 - the decision to acquire or accept the Certificate or interest therein has been made by a duly authorized fiduciary of the Benefit Plan Investor that (i) is independent (as that term is used in 29 C.F.R.
 2510.3-21(c)(1)) of UAL, United, each of the Underwriters and their respective affiliates; (ii) is a bank, an insurance carrier, a registered investment adviser, a registered broker-dealer, or an independent fiduciary that holds, or has under management or control, total assets of at least \$50 million (in each case, as specified in 29 C.F.R.
-2510.3-21(c)(1)(i)(A)-(E)); (iii) is capable of evaluating investment risks independently, both in general and with regard to particular transactions and investment strategies (including, without limitation, with respect to the decision to acquire or accept the Certificate or interest therein); (iv) has been fairly informed that UAL, United, the Underwriters, and their respective affiliates have not and will not undertake to provide impartial investment advice, or to give advice in a fiduciary capacity, in connection with the acquisition or acceptance of the Certificate or interest therein; (v) has been fairly informed of the existence and nature of the financial interests that UAL, United, the Underwriters and their respective affiliates have in the Benefit Plan Investor's acquisition or acceptance of the Certificate or interest therein, which interests may conflict with the interest of the Benefit Plan Investor, as more fully described in the offering materials; and (vi) is a fiduciary under ERISA or the Code, or both, with respect to the decision to acquire or accept the Certificate or interest therein and is responsible for exercising (and has exercised) independent judgment in evaluating whether to invest the assets of such Benefit Plan Investor in the Certificate or interest therein; and - neither the Benefit Plan Investor nor such duly authorized fiduciary of the Benefit Plan Investor is paying UAL, United, any Underwriter, or any of their respective affiliates, any fee or other compensation directly for the provision of investment advice (as opposed to other services) in connection with the Benefit Plan Investor's acquisition or acceptance of the Certificate or interest therein.
+2510.3-21(c)(1)(i)(A)-(E)); (iii) is capable of evaluating investment risks independently, both in general and with regard to particular transactions and investment strategies (including, without limitation, with respect to the decision to acquire or accept the Certificate or interest therein); (iv) has been fairly informed that UAL, United, the Underwriters, and their respective affiliates have not and will not undertake to provide impartial investment advice, or to give advice in a fiduciary capacity, in connection with the acquisition or acceptance of the Certificate or interest therein; (v) has been fairly informed of the existence and nature of the financial interests that UAL, United, the Underwriters and their respective affiliates have in the Benefit Plan Investor's acquisition or acceptance of the Certificate or interest may conflict with the interest of the Benefit Plan Investor, as more fully described in the offering materials; and (vi) is a fiduciary under ERISA or the Code, or both, with respect to the decision to acquire or accept the certificate or interest therein; and - neither the Benefit Plan Investor nor such duly authorized fiduciary of the Benefit Plan Investor is paying UAL, United, any Underwriter, or any of their respective affiliates, any fee or other compensation directly for the provision of investment advice (as opposed to other services) in connection with the Benefit Plan Investor's acquisition or acceptance of the Certificate or interest therein.